Diversity and Inclusion

 Drake Law School’s long-standing commitment to diversity and inclusion is expressed in a variety of ways.
 In addition to providing diversity scholarships and sponsoring special events, the Law School houses archives of the National Bar Association (NBA

 ).
 The National Bar Association was co-founded by alumnus Charles Preston Howard, LW’20, after African Americans were excluded from membership in the American Bar Association.

 Des Moines has a rich history of inclusiveness.
-Vocativ (the global media organization for the Digital Generation) has recently ranked Des Moines 4th on their list of "America's Most LGBT-Friendly Cities"
+Vocativ (the global media organization for the Digital Generation) has recently ranked Des Moines fourth on its list of "America's Most LGBT-Friendly Cities"

-(coming in after Los Angeles, New York and San Francisco) and earns high scores on the Human Rights Campaign Municipal Equality Index.
+(after Los Angeles, New York, and San Francisco).
+Des Moines also earns high scores on the Human Rights Campaign Municipal Equality Index.

-For over 30 years, Drake Law has made a major scholarship commitment to achieve a diverse student body.
-With a scholarship budget of nearly $4 million, a majority of law students receive financial aid.
+For more than 30 years, Drake Law has made a major scholarship commitment to achieve a diverse student body.
+With a scholarship budget of nearly $4 million, the majority of law students receive financial aid.
 Through its Opportunity Scholarship

 In 2011, Drake Law School served as one of two host institutions for the Council on Legal Education Opportunity Scholars (CLEO)

 Six-Week Pre-Law Summer Institute, a program that provides the opportunity for diverse and economically disadvantaged students to prepare for law school.
 The law school was presented with a Diversity Award from the CLEO Program in 2012.
 Additionally, Drake Law was inducted into CLEO’s inaugural group of William A. Blakey Diversity Pipeline Architects in 2013.
 Drake Law, in partnership with the Law School Admission Council’s DiscoverLaw.org Months